heroku/curriculum/source/paths/elevate/maximizing_heroku.markdown

 That production-quality instance we just added upped our bill by $50/month.
 That far exceed the budget of a little sample application.
 Let's undo it:

 * Change the `DATABASE_URL` back to the free instance
-* Remove the Yanari instance
+* Remove the Standard-0 instance

 It's the reverse of what we did before:

 {% terminal %}
 $ heroku config:unset DATABASE_URL
 $ heroku config:set DATABASE_URL=postgres://username:password@ec2-54-225-101-119.compute-1.amazonaws.com:5432/d4tstdg3etpui8
-$ heroku addons:remove heroku-postgresql:standard-yanari
+$ heroku addons:remove heroku-postgresql:standard-0
 {% endterminal %}

 Where the URL in step two was our original `HEROKU_POSTGRESQL_JADE_URL`.